WAZJACk85/Front-End-Projects/GuitarExchangeshop/readme.md

 -------------------------------------------------------
 Configured and hosted on Hostinger
 Previously on Hostgator.
-I have 4 years experience using cpanel on both of these services.
+I have 4 years experience using cpanel on both of these services.  *photo of search filtered by JS below *

 ![guitweb2](https://github.com/WAZJACk85/Front-End-Projects/assets/20317523/935cc369-2387-4180-bac0-1d90b20bb842)